-Many of friends asked us, “is driving in Greece dangerous?”
+Is driving in Greece dangerous?
 Our views of “dangerous driving” may very well be tainted after traversing windy mountainous terrain in the Andes in Ecuador with semi trucks and motorcyclists weaving in between us.
 Some folks have said that driving in Greece can be a nightmare because people go fast and cut you off, but we had no such experience.
 In fact, we were surprised that we visited during peak tourist season (July) and all the roads we drove, whether mountainous back roads or main highways, were nearly empty!
 Also, we found Greeks to be some of the most courteous drivers, turning on their hazards if there was a slowdown, and moving over to the shoulder to let faster cars pass.
 There is barely any honking, even if you take two whole seconds to realize that a light has turned green.
 One thing you should be aware of are the numerous tolls along all major highways.
 We hit a total of 21 tolls, costing a total of $72.00 USD.

 Is Greece Affordable?

 The short answer is, absolutely.
-The long answer is, it’s all relative. 😉 As a comparison, our monthly totals living in Seattle for two of us as a couple were around $6,000 USD (this includes everything; groceries, rent, gas, eating out, etc.) In Greece in one month we spent under $4,500 and that was traveling quite comfortably.
+The long answer is, it’s all relative. 😉 As a comparison, our monthly totals living in Seattle for two of us as a couple were around $6,000 USD (this includes everything; groceries, gas, eating out, etc.) In Greece in one month we spent under $4,500 and that was traveling quite comfortably.